JacpFX/JacpFX/_includes/main-documentation.md

 The FXComponent interface defines following two methods to implement:

-- The <b>"handle(...)"</b> method must be overwritten and will be executed first, each time the component receives a message.
+- The <b>"handle(...)"</b> method must be overwritten and will be executed first, each time the Component receives a message.
 This method will be executed <b>outside the FX Application Thread </b> inside an worker-thread.
 The return value of this method is a JavaFX Node which will be passed to the FX Application thread in the "postHandle" method.
 Unless you are not modify existing UI elements, you are free to create any new UI-components.
 You can use the handle method to create large and complex UI trees, but you should avoid modifications of existing Nodes (it will throw an UnsupportedOperationException exception).
 You are also free to return a null value and to create the View-element in the postHandle method.
 - The <b>"postHandle(...)"</b> will be executed on the FX Application Thread after the "handle" method was finished.
 In this method you can modify any existing View-Nodes; In case of FXML components you should not return any Node (it will throw an UnsupportedOperationException), here the associated FXML document is the Node that is passed to the target in corresponding perspective.

 #### Method-level annotations ####
-- <b>@PostConstruct:</b> A method annotated with @PostConstruct will be executed when a component was activated, usually this happens on start and before the "handle" method was executed in the FX Application Thread.
+- <b>@PostConstruct:</b> A method annotated with @PostConstruct will be executed when a Component was activated, usually this happens on start and before the "handle" method was executed in the FX Application Thread.
 The method signature can have no parameters, the FXComponentLayout layout parameter and/or the reference to the ResourceBundle resourceBundle.
 With the FXComponentLayout layout reference you can define Menu- and ToolBar-entries in your component.
 - <b>@PreDestroy:</b> A method annotated with @PreDestroy will be executed when a component will be destroyed.
 The method will be executed on FX Application Thread.
 The method signature can have no parameters, the FXComponentLayout layout parameter and/or the reference to the ResourceBundle resourceBundle.
 With the FXComponentLayout layout reference you can define Menu- and ToolBar-entries in your component.

 ### FXComponent types ###